ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 ```

 We can now calculate the total absorption in each layer for each stem.
 This is the key
-result for use in most cases: **how much light flux is by each stem in the leaf area of
+result for use in most cases: **how much light flux is absorbed by each stem in the leaf area of
 each layer**.

 ```{code-cell} ipython3